deak-ai/openehr-mcp-server/README.md

 An MCP (Model Context Protocol) server designed to interface with openEHR REST APIs, specifically the EHRbase implementation.
 This server enables MCP clients like Claude Desktop to create compositions for openEHR templates and submit them to a server.
+For production grade EHR integration you would want to use an LLM you control yourself.

 ## MCP Tools